Wheelchair: Manual attendant-propelled wheelchairs

-An attendant-propelled wheelchair is generally similar to a self-propelled manual wheelchair, but with small diameter wheels at both front and rear.
+An attendant-propelled wheelchair (also known as a companion or transport chair) is generally similar to a self-propelled manual wheelchair, but with small diameter wheels at both front and rear.
 The chair is maneuvered and controlled by a person standing at the rear and pushing on handles incorporated into the frame.
 Braking is supplied directly by the attendant who will usually also be provided with a foot- or hand-operated parking brake.

 These chairs are common in institutional settings and as loaner-chairs in large public venues.
 They are usually constructed from steel as light weight is less of a concern when the user is not required to self-propel.

 Specially designed transfer chairs are now required features at airports in much of the developed world in order to allow access down narrow airliner aisles and facilitate the transfer of wheelchair-using passengers to and from their seats on the aircraft.